acdlee/acdlee/README.md

 I've been programming for nearly a decade.

-Currently working on web-based systems, reading Fluent Python, and learning Go.
+Currently working on web-based systems with Python & TypeScript.

 Professional experience with Python, C++, C, Docker, HTML, CSS, and JavaScript.